MarkKozel/CompOrgEText/docs/CS131/index.md

 ![How to Use this Textbook](/images/UseTheTextbook.png)

-**Home** icon on the top-left will take you back to the start page
+**Home** icon on the top-left will take you back to the start page.

-**Site Search** box in the top-center will present a list of pages containing a word or phrase
+**Site Search** field in the top-center will present a list of pages containing a word or phrase.

-**NavBar** on the top-right lets you choose a section.
-The highlight notes which section is currently open in the *Main Content Area*
+**NavBar** on the top-right allows you to choose a section.
+The underlined word notes which section is currently open in the *Main Content Area*

 **Sidebar Menu** Navigation on left side of page.
 Contains Topics that can be expanded